New Work Employers’ Seal: Methodology

 Why do we need the NEW WORK EMPLOYERS’ SEAL in the first place?

 New work describes multiple facets of a new working world.
-After all, there is not just one new work approach which companies have to implement to successfully transform work.
+After all, there is not just one new work approach that companies have to implement to successfully transform work.

 So, for companies, it is just as important to register the dimensions of new work and to make them measurable.
 This is the only way to allow for internal and external positioning.
 And only by measuring new work can change be highlighted and successes recorded.
 A recurring measurement of new work also represents the foundation for identifying parameters within companies that are important for implementing the concept of new work.

 November 30, 2020 | Faculties and Research